mororo250/Gsoc-sun-sky/gsoc_final_report.md

 ## Pre-GSoC work:

-Before the beginning of GSoC, I worked on a PR https://github.com/appleseedhq/appleseed/pull/2811 to fix the spectral illuminance to cieXYZ conversions.
+Before the beginning of GSoC, I start working on a PR [#2811](https://github.com/appleseedhq/appleseed/pull/2811) to fix the spectral illuminance to cieXYZ conversions.
 This fixed the blue/green tint in the sky:

 ![](final_report_assets/compare_sky.png)